XiaoliangJiang/Final-Project/README.md

 If the player has an initial total of 0–5, he draws a third card.
 If the player has an initial total of 6 or 7, he stands.
 #### Banker's rule
 If the player stood pat (i.e., has only two cards), the banker regards only his own hand and acts according to the same rule as the player.
 That means the banker draws a third card with hands 0–5 and stands with 6 or 7.

+Hands: the "player" and the "banker."

+Possible outcomes each round of play: "player" (player has the higher score), "banker" (banker has the higher score), and "tie."

+Rules: After assigning the first four cards to player and banker (the order is player-banker-player-banker), If neither the player nor the banker is dealt a total of 8 or 9 in the first two cards (the single-digit of the sum of two cards on hand), the tableau of drawing rules is consulted, first for the player's rules, then the banker's.

+Tableu of Drawing Rules:

 If the player drew a third card, the banker acts according to the following more complex rules:
 * If the banker total is 2 or less, then the banker draws a card, regardless of what the player's third card is.
 * If the banker total is 3, then the banker draws a third card unless the player's third card was an 8.